 - Clinic psychiatric diagnosis: Once the detox has finished, you will be ready to undergo a clinical evaluation to determine any underlying mental health conditions or disorders.
 This makes all the difference for your recovery.

-- Recovery plan: From your diagnosis, a psychiatrist will then draw out a unique recovery plan that will include your therapies, counselling, aftercare plans and many other things that will go towards your treatment.
+- Recovery plan: With your diagnosis, a psychiatrist and therapist will then draw up a unique recovery plan.
+This will include your therapy, medication, counselling, aftercare plans.

-- Therapy: Various forms of therapies may be available to you depending on your condition, examples include behavioural therapies like cognitive-behavioural therapy, EMDR and MET as well as yoga and art therapy.
+- Therapy: Various forms of therapy may be available to you depending on your circumstances; examples include behavioural therapies like cognitive-behavioural therapy, EMDR and MET as well as yoga and art therapy.

-- Counselling: The patient will undertake numerous counselling sessions daily.
+- Counselling: Patients will undertake numerous counselling sessions daily.
 This will involve 1-1, family and group therapy.

 - Relapse prevention: Individuals will learn essential coping mechanisms and techniques to deal with their cravings and triggers.

 - Aftercare planning: The recovery process is a lifelong journey.
-Even after treatment has come to an end, patients may need to continue with therapy and other types of outpatient programmes to be able to participate in long-term sobriety.
+Even after treatment has come to an end, patients may need to continue with therapy and other types of outpatient programmes to participate in long-term sobriety.

 - Support groups: We also integrate 12-step meetings and addiction programs to build peer-to-peer support and understanding.

 A typical day in a 60-day addiction programme

 Castle Craig provide busy, daily schedules packed with support, therapy, wellbeing and education.
 This helps our patients form good habits and a healthy routine that promotes productivity.

 - Breakfast/Personal time

 - Lunch/Free time

 - Group activity

 Patients can expect the overall structure of their rehabilitation programme to be similar with unique therapies scheduled around main events.
 The patient will receive their schedule that is based on their needs.